tiffchannn/codetest/cloud_engineer/README.md

 We expect this test to take you about *6 - 10 hours*.
 Given that most people are busy, We want to hear back from you *within 72 hours of starting this test*.

+Send us an email when you're finished and we'll schedule a code review with engineers from across our teams to discuss your submission.
+We'll discuss the finer points of your implementation, walk through your code, demo its functionality (or troubleshoot its brokenness), and give feedback on its strengths, weaknesses and, if we're being honest with ourselves, bugs.
+We don't expect your submission to be perfect, but we do expect you to be able to frankly communicate and discuss your submission in a professional environment.

 ## Overall Requirements

 Your task is to take charge of creating multiple cloud linux instances for use in a deployment scenario.
 Each instance, upon being setup should host an instance of the simple todo application in the folder in this directory.
 They should also have a linux terminal available via ssh with the accompanying `sl` package installed and ready for execution.